 Formsite Cons

-- Not a fit for highly specialized or complex use cases
+- Not a fit for specialized CX programs or complex feedback use cases

 Formsite Pricing

-The free tier is generous enough to test real programs.
-It won't scale to enterprise CX workflows, but for SMBs collecting basic customer feedback, it gets the job done.
+The free tier is functional for testing.
+It won't scale to enterprise CX workflows or advanced AI analysis, but for small teams collecting basic customer feedback across multiple channels, it covers the core requirements.

 Key Features of forms.app